 Next, the smaller iPhone 7 houses 2GB RAM compared to the 3GB RAM you'll find in the iPhone 7 Plus.
 Not a huge deal for most, but power users will need the speed to make this purchase last for the year (or years) to come.

-If you're already firmly camped on the iPhone side of the fence then you're unlikely to be too fussed about Samsung's latest offering, but if you're considering a switch you may want to hold out for our full S8 review.
+If you're already firmly camped on the iPhone side of the fence then you're unlikely to be too fussed about Samsung's offering, but if you're considering a switch and can't stretch to the Samsung Galaxy S10 range then the Galaxy S8 Plus is well worth considering.

-- Read our hands on Samsung Galaxy S8 review
+- Read our Samsung Galaxy S8 Plus review